RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 ### ERR or BE rope?
 It is recommended to run an **ERR rope** over a BE rope.
 Ruan Mei's ultimate is very valuable and provides All-Type RES PEN, a very helpful buff.
 Energy Regeneration is also not easily obtained, as it cannot be gained via relic substats.
 The only relic with an Energy Regeneration main stat is the link rope, so that is the only Energy Regeneration you can possibly obtain via relics.

-Break Effect, on the other hand, can be obtained via relic substats, Thief of Shooting Meteor, and Ruan Mei's traces.
+Break Effect, on the other hand, can be obtained via relic substats, relic passives, and Ruan Mei's traces.
 It is not difficult to reach the recommended 180% without a BE rope.

 Because Ruan Mei's ultimate is so powerful, it is highly recommended to have as much Energy Regeneration as possible.
 This is why ERR rope is recommended over BE rope.

 ### Is 4PC Watchmaker, Master of Dream Machinations Ruan Mei's new BiS set?
 The short answer is: no, 4PC Watchmaker is not Ruan Mei's BiS.
 For general usage, Ruan Mei's other relic set options such as 4PC Messenger Traversing Hackerspace, 2PC Break Effect 2PC Messenger, and 4PC Thief of Shooting Meteor are better options.
 4PC Watchmaker is definitely viable, but its 4PC passive is only useful in teams with a break-focused DPS, such as Xueyi, Sushang, Firefly, and Boothill.
 Otherwise, the extra Break Effect is not all that needed.
-Furthermore, the passive only has about a 50%-60% uptime due to Ruan Mei's ultimate duration.
+Furthermore, the passive only has about a 50%-60% uptime due to Ruan Mei's ultimate duration, and the 4PC passive does not stack, meaning only one ally can use this set.
+Since HMC will usually be the one using this set, and they'll often be paired with Ruan Mei, Ruan Mei has no need to use this set.

 ### Is 3T Ult Really Necessary?
 While a 3T ult is optimal, it's not necessary.
 It is better to focus on achieving the minimum amount of Break Effect (180%) before focusing on achieving a 3T ult.
 However, even if you cannot achieve a 3T ult, still aim for as high ultimate uptime as possible.
 Ruan Mei's ultimate is very valuable, so the more you can cast your ultimate, the better.